 Export Settings

-Export Settings allow you to create predefined mappings between your Table's data and standardized Excel templates.
+Export Settings allow you to create predefined mappings between your Table's data and Excel templates.
 This is essential for generating reports in specific formats required by regulators, partners, or internal processes.

 Why Use Export Settings?